 “The mountains opened, and two missiles appeared into the sky.”
-This was how Annette Hegel – The Diefebunker museum’s 2018 Artist-in residence – described her inspiration for “Now You See Me”, an art installation located in the blast tunnel.
+This was how Annette Hegel – The Diefebunker’s 2018 Artist-in-Residence – described her inspiration for “Now You See Me”, an art installation located in the Blast Tunnel.

-She remembered being 5 years and driving along the Rhine River on the way to her grandmother’s home when the family came across the sight.
+Hegel remembered being five years old and driving along the Rhine River on the way to her grandmother’s home when the family came across the sight.
 She recalled the tension in the car and the fear of soviet invasion.
-She said it was an image that has stuck with her.
+Hegel said it was an image that has stuck with her.
 She spoke about how these missile silos were so close to civilization yet totally hidden.